Ace of Base: 2012–present: Departures, Hidden Gems and 30th anniversary

 In 2019, Demon Music Group began releasing new compilations of the band's material in the United Kingdom.
 The first of these releases was Ace of Base – Gold, which charted at No. 59 in the UK, marking the group's first return to the UK charts in 20 years.
 To mark the group's 30th anniversary, a 12-disc box set called All That She Wants: The Classic Collection was released in July 2020.
 The set includes expanded versions of the group's original four studio albums and Hidden Gems, Hidden Gems, Vol. 2 (a new follow-up to the original Hidden Gems), an EP containing previously unreleased remixes of "Edge Of Heaven", and a DVD containing all of the group's music videos.
 Included among the 195 tracks are previously unreleased demos from the original line-up's final recording sessions in 2008 and live recordings of the group's first gig at Bältespännarparken in 1990.
 There is also a 4 LP coloured vinyl version of the box set, which only includes the four studio albums.
 Hidden Gems, Vol. 2 was released digitally in August 2020.

 In 2020, Playground Records began releasing standalone digital singles which feature new remixes of the group's tracks.
 In November 2021, a remix EP was released for the album track "Dancer in a Daydream" which first appeared on Happy Nation in 1992.
 The EP features remixes by producer Trace Adam and was released alongside a new video with previously unseen footage.

 On 28 April 2023, the group released a 26-compact disc singles box set, Beautiful Life: The Singles.
 A three-part documentary series, All That She Wants, produced by Viaplay, was announced on 21 November 2023.
 The series premiered in April 2024.

 The group was inducted into the Swedish Music Hall of Fame in September 2024.

-The first-ever double vinyl release of the group's sophomore album The Bridge was announced on 30 October 2025, to commentate the album's 30th anniversary.
-It is expected to be released on 30 January 2026.
+The first-ever double vinyl release of the group's sophomore album, The Bridge, was announced on 30 October 2025, to commentate the album's 30th anniversary.
+It was released on 30 January 2026.